 Students with food allergies that affect a vital life function are permitted to request meal modifications.
-A USDA-required form, which must be completed and signed by a physician, is available by clicking the link below.
+A United States Department of Agriculture (USDA)-required form, which must be completed and signed by a physician, is available by clicking the link below.
 The form also is available from your child’s school nutrition services manager.
 Parents are encouraged to make their child’s school office aware of all student allergies.

 Caution: Common food allergen triggers—including dairy, eggs, fish, milk, nuts, soy, and wheat—may have come in contact with some or all JCPS foods due to cross-contamination in manufacturing or preparation.